francesNLP/frances/README.md

 	- volume:              Volume (e.g. 1)
 	- letters:             Leters of the volume (A-B)

 We have a row per article/topic.
-Note, that a article can appear several times per edition.
+Note, that a article/topic  can appear several times per edition.
 That is the case when we have several definitions per term.

-**THESE PROPERTIES ARE THE ONES THAT WE ARE GOING TO USE FROM NOW ON**
+**THESE PROPERTIES/COLUMNS/METADATA ARE THE ONES THAT WE ARE GOING TO USE FROM NOW ON**

 These dataframes are stored as JSON files in [NLS_EB/results_NLS/](https://github.com/francesNLP/frances/tree/main/NLS_EB/results_NLS)results_eb_[1|2|3|4 ...]_edition_postprocess_dataframe.
 [Example](https://github.com/francesNLP/frances/blob/main/NLS_EB/results_NLS/results_eb_1_edition_postprocess_dataframe)

-## 4. Questions
+## 5. Questions

-Here a list of questions that we want to ask to these data:
+Here a list of questions that we want to ask to these data (using the EB_Articles Clean Metadata):

 - Search by term
   - Work in progress: [DataFrame_Exploration](https://github.com/francesNLP/frances/blob/main/NLS_EB/EB_Dataframe_Explorations.ipynb)